lweitkamp/Reproducibility_GAE/blogpost.md

-Nowadays many of the RL policy gradient methods use Generalized Advantage Estimation (GAE) as a baseline in actor-critic methods.
-[14:05, 10/16/2019] Laurens Weitkamp: Schulman et al.[^1] state that GAE reduces the variance of the policy gradient estimate when compared to other baselines, like advantage estimation.
+Nowadays many of the RL policy gradient methods use Generalized Advantage Estimation (GAE) as a baseline in actor-critic methods. <!--[14:05, 10/16/2019] Laurens Weitkamp; whats this?--> : Schulman et al.[^1] state that GAE reduces the variance of the policy gradient estimate when compared to other baselines, like advantage estimation.
 This comes at a cost, because GAE can introduce a bias into this estimate.
 To check this we will focus on $n-$step bootstrapping in actor-critic methods, which traditionally exhibit high variance for higher $n$ and high bias for lower $n$.
 More specifically, we want to compare variance reduction methods, both the advantage estimation and the generalized advantage estimation.
 This naturally leads to the following question:

 *What is the effect of (generalized) advantage estimation on the return in $n$-step bootstrapping?*